sumandeyofficial/PlasmaInstabilityLoss/README.md

 # - Steps to add the module in the preinstalled CRPropa3 -

-The following steps describe how to add a custom interaction module — for example, a module called PlasmaInstability — to the CRPropa framework:
+The following steps describe how to add a custom interaction module — for example, a module called PlasmaInstabilityLoss — to the CRPropa framework:

 # 1. Adding the Source File